 medicines to suppress your immune system, such as azathioprine, tacrolimus, cyclosporin

-XELJANZ should not be taken with some medicines to treat rheumatoid arthritis such
+XELJANZ must not be taken with some medicines to treat rheumatoid arthritis or psoriatic

-as Cimzia or Humira, but can be taken with medicines such as methotrexate, leflunomide
+arthritis such as certolizumab or adalimumab, but can be taken with medicines such

 Your doctor and pharmacist have more information on medicines to be careful with or